 An employer can protect itself by maintaining a good time record, taking wage disputes seriously, and attempt to resolve any dispute at the slightest hint.
 If there is a dispute about an employer’s pay - whatever it might be - the employer should immediately pay the portion due.

 A few things you might not know about paying employees:

-.
+Deliberately cheating on an employee can cost heavily.
 So it’s advised to make the employee wages sheets clean as best as possible.